RunestoneInteractive/httlads/_sources/TextualAnalysis/research_questions.rst

 operations to happen in parallel on all the rows of the data frame simultaneously, if you have the computing power.
 These are accessed through an intermediate object called ``str``.
-For example, suppose we wanted to convert all of our three letter country codes to lowercase.
+For example, suppose we wanted to convert all of our three-letter country codes to lowercase.

 .. code:: python3